brannn86/ssh-client/README.md

 ## Roadmap

-- Base UI Functionality done
+- Base UI Functionality ✅

-- SSH Connection using Paramiko done
+- SSH Connection using Paramiko ✅

-- Zero Trust auth and checks
+- Zero Trust auth and checks ✅

-- Store connection policies
+- Store connection policies ✅

-- DB with sqlite to store logs and history
+- DB with sqlite to store logs and history ✅